Rigidity of cohomology automorphisms of homogeneous spaces and coincidence theory: Rigidity of Cohomology Automorphisms

 On the other hand, when $n=2,$ $\mathbb CG_{n,k}$ is either a point or $\mathbb S^2$ and the classification of graded endomorphisms of $H^*_\times$ is easy. \end{remark}

-In \thmref{main thm}, we assume that $\phi(c_1) \neq \mu u$.
+In Proposition~\ref{main thm}, we assume that $\phi(c_1) \neq \mu u$.
 Let us try to look at the other case where $\phi(c_1) = \mu u$.
 To address this, we use part (i) of \thmref{hom and hof} which leads to the following proposition.